w3c/wai-website/pages/about/groups/task-forces/wcag2x-backlog.md

 The task force has developed a workflow process for:

-* creating and vetting pull requests for WCAG 2.x issues
+* creating and vetting pull requests for WCAG 2.x issues, and
 * creating responses to WCAG 2.x issues.

 The process includes a two-week review of all changes by the AG Working Group.
 For details, see [WCAG 2 Task Force process](https://github.com/w3c/wcag/wiki/WCAG-2-Task-Force-process).